andydunstall/piko/docs/server/server.md

 ## Authentication

-To authenticate upstream endpoint connections, Piko can use a [JSON Web Token (JWT)](https://jwt.io/) provided by your application.
+To authenticate Piko endpoints, Piko can use a
+[JSON Web Token (JWT)](https://jwt.io/) provided by your application.

-You configure Piko with the secret key or public key to verify the JWT, then configure the upstream endpoint with the JWT.
-Piko will then verify endpoints connection token.
+Each port (proxy, upstream and admin) has separate authentication configuration.
+You configure the port with the secret key or public key to verify the JWT.

 Piko supports HMAC, RSA, and ECDSA JWT algorithms, specifically HS256, HS384, HS512, RSA256, RSA384, RSA512, EC256, EC384, and EC512.

 The server has the following configuration options to pass a secret key or public key:
-- `upstream.auth.hmac_secret_key`: Add HMAC secret key
+- `auth.hmac_secret_key`: Add HMAC secret key
-- `upstream.auth.rsa_public_key`: Add RSA public key
+- `auth.rsa_public_key`: Add RSA public key
-- `upstream.auth.ecdsa_public_key`: Add ECDSA public key
+- `auth.ecdsa_public_key`: Add ECDSA public key

+Such as to configure the 'upstream' port, you could configure `upstream.auth.rsa_public_key`.

 If no keys secret or public keys are given, Piko will allow unauthenticated endpoint connections.

-Piko will verify the `exp` (expiry) and `iat` (issued at) claims if given, and drop the connection to the upstream endpoint once its token expires.
+Piko will verify the `exp` (expiry) and `iat` (issued at) claims if given.

-By default Piko will not verify the `aud` (audience) or `iss` (issuer) claims, though you can enable these checks with `upstream.auth.audience` and `upstream.auth.issuer` respectively.
+By default Piko will not verify the `aud` (audience) or `iss` (issuer) claims, though you can enable these checks with `auth.audience` and `auth.issuer` respectively.

 You may also include Piko specific fields in your JWT.
-Piko supports the `piko.endpoints` claim which contains an array of endpoint IDs the token is permitted to register.
-Such as if the JWT includes claim `"piko": {"endpoints": ["endpoint-123"]}`, it will be permitted to register endpoint ID `endpoint-123` but not `endpoint-xyz`.
+Piko supports the `piko.endpoints` claim which contains an array of endpoint IDs the token is permitted to access.
+Such as if the JWT includes claim `"piko": {"endpoints": ["endpoint-123"]}`, it will be permitted to access endpoint ID `endpoint-123` but not `endpoint-xyz`.

-Note Piko does (yet) not authenticate proxy requests as proxy clients will typically be deployed to the same network as the Piko server.
-Your upstream services may then authenticate incoming requests if needed after they've been forwarded by Piko.

 ## Observability